 The shipping industry is a vital part of world trade- 90% of goods are transported by sea.
-However, it is also one of the most carbon-intensive industries due to its reliance on fossil fuel; according to UN shipping agency, the International Maritime Organization’s (IMO) GHG Study 2014, the industry accounts for 2.2% of the world’s carbon emissions.
+However, it is also one of the most carbon-intensive industries contributing to climate change due to its reliance on fossil fuel; according to UN shipping agency, the International Maritime Organization’s (IMO) GHG Study 2014, the industry accounts for 2.2% of the world’s carbon emissions.
 In light of this, the IMO has set a target of cutting the industry’s greenhouse gas emissions by 50% from 2008 levels by 2050, which will require development of zero- or low-emission fuels and new ship designs using cleaner technology.

 Along with this target, over 70 parties including the maritime industry, financing company and other stakeholders have formed a coalition, known as the ‘Getting to Zero Coalition’ that has committed to developing a commercialised, zero-emission fleet by 2030.